faosorios/fastmatrix/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/faosorios/fastmatrix)
 [![CRAN RStudio mirror downloads](http://cranlogs.r-pkg.org/badges/fastmatrix)](https://cran.r-project.org/package=fastmatrix)

 Yet another R package for matrices.
-It contains a small set of functions to fast computation of some matrices and operations useful in statistics. **Suggested Extension** by [fastverse](https://fastverse.github.io/fastverse/).
+It contains a small set of functions designed to speed up the computation of certain matrix operations that are commonly used in statistics and econometrics.
+It provides efficient implementations for the computation of several structured matrices, matrix decompositions and statistical procedures, many of which have minimal memory overhead. **Suggested Extension** by [fastverse](https://fastverse.github.io/fastverse/).

 ## Resources